Axda-Web/fem__news-homepage/README.md

 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page

+extra features:

+- Currently working on a dashboard page allowing the user to manage the blog posts (CRUD).
+The user will have to be authenticated to access this page.
+All the blog posts will be register in a MongoDB database using Nextjs API routes.
+- Unit testing with Jest/RTL + E2E tests with Cypress.

 ### Screenshot